 2. If you are a member, volunteer or employee of AGEN-USA Inc., please request a copy of the latest version of AGEN-USA Inc. policy.
 Failure to oberve AGEN-USA Inc. policy may jeopordize AGEN-USA Inc.'s 501 (c) 3 IRS status and may lead to undesirable outcomes to the violators.
 This rule equally applies to all who are currently engaged in AGEN-USA Inc. activities.

-AGEN-USA Inc. and AGEN-Africa employ PARTICIPATORY approach in all of their interventions.
+Our approach heavily borrows from our mission.
+Here, AGEN&AGEN-USA Inc. employs a PARTICIPATORY approach in all of their interventions.
 This approach stresses the importance of taking local people’s perspectives into account and giving them a greater say in planning, implementation, managing, monitoring and evaluation processes.